alxHawley/python-behave/README.md

 # PythonBDD Test Repository

 Welcome to my PythonBDD project repository!
 This repository is dedicated to housing tests developed using Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
-The tests within this repository cover a range of scenarios, including API CRUD operations, as well as UI interactions, leveraging Selenium.
+The tests within this repository including API CRUD operations, as well as UI interactions, leveraging Selenium.

-Currently, the backend API tests are testing against: https://restful-booker.herokuapp.com/apidoc/index.html
+Currently, the backend API tests are testing against: https://restful-booker.herokuapp.com/apidoc/index.html This is a mock hotel booking API

-For FE selenium tests: https://automationintesting.online/
+For FE selenium tests: https://www.saucedemo.com/
+This is a mock e-commerce site

 ## What is BDD and Behave?